| Page Length: | 10-12 | |

 | Business Challenges | Financial Information | Glossary & Acronyms |

-The US electronic equipment repair services industry includes about 13,000 establishments (single-location companies or units of multi-location companies) with combined annual revenue of $19 billion.
-No major companies dominate the industry.
+The US electronic equipment repair services industry includes about 13,000 establishments (single-location companies or units of multi-location companies) with combined annual revenue of about $17 billion.

-The industry includes companies that primarily provide repair services for electronic equipment such as computers, consumer electronics, and communication products, and for precision equipment such as medical and scientific instruments.
+The industry includes companies that primarily provide repair services for computers, consumer electronics, and communication products, and for precision equipment such as medical and scientific instruments.
 Repair services for household appliances are not included.
 The industry doesn't include companies that primarily manufacture or rebuild products, or companies that primarily sell new items and provide after-sale services and repairs.

 COMPETITIVE LANDSCAPE